 Reducing hunger includes LFPA.

 At God’s Pantry Food Bank, we care deeply about our neighbors and our farmers.
-That’s why we advocate for important legislation and programming that supports a robust, healthy food system for all.
+That’s why we advocate for important legislation and programs that supports a robust, healthy food system for all.
 One such federal initiative having a tremendous impact across several communities and transforming how we address hunger, including here in the Bluegrass State, is the LFPA program.

 The Local Food Purchase Assistance Cooperative Agreement Program (LFPA) uses non-competitive cooperative agreements to provide funding for state, tribal, and territorial governments to purchase foods produced within the state or within 400 miles of the delivery destination.
 These agreements ensure the procurement and distribution of food and beverages that are nutritious, unique to their geographic area, and meet the needs of the local population.
 The purpose of this program is to maintain and improve food and agricultural supply chain resiliency.
 In short, LFPA feeds, and it empowers.